vippsas/vipps-developers/common-topics/reserve-and-capture.md

 When you initiate a payment, it will be _reserved_ until you _capture_ it:
 * When a payment is reserved it means the customer has approved the payment.
   The funds are still in the customer's account, but not available to spend on other things.
-* When a payment is capturet it means the funds are moved from customer's account to merchant's account.
+* When a payment is captured it means the funds are moved from customer's account to merchant's account.

 Vipps supports both _reserve capture_ and _direct capture_: